scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/create-cluster-multidc.rst

    broadcast_rpc_address: "54.160.174.243"
    listen_on_broadcast_address: true (optional)

-3. In each Scylla node, edit the ``cassandra-rackdc.properties`` file with the relevant rack and data center information
+3. In each ScyllaDB node, edit the ``cassandra-rackdc.properties`` file with the relevant rack and data center information

 **Nodes 1-3**